I wanted to talk a bit about social media. I’m going to share some social media tips on how do you actually create social media content and posts.

 Top 3 Social Media Tips: How to create social media content and posts – Video Transcript

 And then you’ve got to manage it across all the different social media platforms, whether that’s Facebook, YouTube, Instagram, Twitter, and all the other platforms out there.
-So how do you create social media content in a way that doesn’t overwhelm you and in a way that you can sustain.
+How do you create social media content in a way that doesn’t overwhelm you and in a way that you can sustain.

 And what does, what does that look like?
 And what am I talking about?
-So for example, I’m a big fan of video because I feel that you can deploy this strategy the most efficiently.
+For example, I’m a big fan of video because I feel that you can deploy this strategy the most efficiently.

 I call them bitables.
 I’m pretty sure it’s a made up word.
 And then you can take those texts, take the text from the transcript, and then turn that into a social media post.

 Turn that into a graphic that you can create yourself in Canva, great graphic tool to use.
-So from that one video you’ve got some social media posts.
+From that one video you’ve got some social media posts.
 You can also take that video and embed it to your blog.

-So you’ve got a lot of leverage from all these diff– you’ve got all this leverage onto all these different platforms from one piece of content.
-So instead of trying to create multiple pieces of content for the different platforms, try the best that you can to leverage the one piece in multiple ways and that will save you so much time.
+You’ve got a lot of leverage from all these diff– you’ve got all this leverage onto all these different platforms from one piece of content.
+Instead of trying to create multiple pieces of content for the different platforms, try the best that you can to leverage the one piece in multiple ways and that will save you so much time.